Technical Debt as a Product-Engineering Issue

 All products need maintenance.
 Maintenance takes time.
 Engineering time is a scarce resource in many companies, and we want to use it optimally.
 Some systems need just a bit of maintenance from time to time, and some systems require daily work just to keep them running.

-Left unattended for long enough, technical debt often turns into a big hindrance for the business.
-When technical systems can't catch up with business needs, the company usually starts a "modernization" or "technical transformation" project.
-These are often years-long, painful efforts that drain the enthusiasm and motivation of everyone involved, but most importantly, drain the budget.
+Left unattended for long enough, technical debt can even stall a business.
+When software development can't catch up with new business needs, the company usually starts a "modernization" or "technical transformation" project.
+These can be years-long, painful efforts that drain the enthusiasm and motivation of everyone involved, but most visibly - drain the budget.
 Technical transformations can feel like re-implementing the same thing again.
-It is often very difficult to get the proper recognition and credit for the work done on technical transformation - if the business value is not clear for everyone.
+It is often difficult to get the proper recognition and credit for the work done on technical transformation - if the business value is not clear for everyone.

-The best way to avoid these expensive and long projects is to continually work to resolve smaller parts of technical debt and never let it accumulate.
+The best way to prevent expensive and exhausting "modernizations" is to continually resolve smaller parts of technical debt and never let it accumulate.
 It's more of a planning problem than anything else.
-The nature of technical debt is that it grows in time if it is not handled (like any debt).
+But only a few (usually experienced) apply that principle.

 "The techies will handle it"

 In our industry today we often see a strong distinction between "product" and "engineering" departments.
 Well-known frameworks and methodologies reinforce that silo.
 Job titles and responsibilities, personal "KPIs" and organizational trends support this division.
 The dominant thought pattern in the current era is "Product people should make and prioritize the requirements and engineers should implement them."
-Because of that, we have two things happening:
+Which makes perfect sense.
+But there are always trade-offs:

-- engineers are not familiar with building requirements and the business context, and
+- engineers are not familiar with business requirements (they just look at tickets descriptions) and the business context, and

-- product teams don't know what kind of work is needed to build and run their products.
+- product teams don't know what kind of work is needed to build and run their products (investment).

-This separation of responsibilities causes a deep separation of knowledge and information.
-Many times when we talked about the technical debt I heard the following sentence from product and business people: "The techies will handle it, it's their responsibility to make sure the product runs reliably."
+This separation of responsibilities leads to a separation of knowledge (and people make decisions based on information that they have).
+When we talked about the technical debt I heard colleagues from Product saying something along the lines: "The techies will handle it, it's their responsibility to make sure the systems run reliably."

-Like it or not, technical debt is a part of any product, and can't be avoided.
+Technical debt is a part of any product, and can't be avoided.
 Every time you write a line of code you create a possible technical debt, not because the engineers are bad, but because today's requirements are different than tomorrow's, and nobody can predict with 100% certainty what will be optimal in the future.
-Of course, experienced people have more chances to predict it a bit further in the future, but it's impossible to completely avoid technical debt.
+Of course, experienced people have more chances to guess better, but it's impossible to completely avoid technical debt.
+It is about constant control and managing it.

 Symptoms of technical debt